JoniObradovic/Covidbuster_pygame/README.md

 2d platform shooter with pygame ( 1st year project in school )

 Install:\
-Download zip, unpack to a folder and execute RunGame.bat
+Download zip (~84MB), unpack to a folder and execute RunGame.bat

 Controls:\
 mouse = aim\